carpentries/lesson-development-training/episodes/11-exercises.md

 learning objectives (the learning outcomes you intend for the lesson).
 You can benefit here from creating learning objectives with specific action verbs.
 Specific verbs can help you decide what action you want the learners to perform in the exercise.
-E.g. Actions such as"explain" and "describe" outcomes may be better assessed by discussions and multiple choice questions, while "solve," "construct," "test" and other higher-level cognitive skills may be better assessed by debugging tasks, code-and-run, or use-in-a-different-context exercises.
+E.g. actions such as "explain" and "describe" may be better assessed by discussions and multiple choice questions, while "solve," "construct," "test" and other higher-level cognitive skills may be better assessed by debugging tasks, code-and-run, or use-in-a-different-context exercises.